sherweb/ngx-materialize/README.md

 We will continue to maintain this module for a period of time to allow you to migrate your existing components to the new way.
 We recommend to use the new component modules when you are building new component/application.

-If you still want to import only one module, you can create a separate `NgModule` in your application that imports all the `ng2-materialize` components.
+If you still want to import only one module, you can create a separate `NgModule` in your application that imports all the `ngx-materialize` components.
 You will be able to include this module anywhere you like to use the components.

 ```
-import { MzInputModule, MzValidationModule } from 'ng2-materialize';
+import { MzInputModule, MzValidationModule } from 'ngx-materialize';

 @NgModule({
   imports: [